Marisa Ferreira

 Marisa Ferreira (born 1983) is a Portuguese artist and researcher with a PhD from the Royal College of Art, London.
 Her works includes both public art, sculpture, and painting.
 Her work is held in several private and public collections including Louis Vuitton, Norlinda and Jose Lima Collection, Messmer Foundation, Stavanger Art Museum.

 Life and career

 Ferreira was born in Guimarães, in the north of Portugal, where she studied the visual arts at the Francisco de Holanda secondary school.
-From 2002 to 2007, she studied visual art at the Universidade de Évora and from 2007 to 2008 art and design for public spaces at the Faculty of Fine Arts of the Universidade do Porto.
+From 2002 to 2007, she studied visual art at the Universidade de Évora and from 2007 to 2008 art and design for public spaces at the Faculty of Fine Arts of the University do Porto.
 She has participated in various short courses and residencies including ones at the Universität der Künste Berlin and the Node Center for Curatorial Studies in Berlin.
 She also holds a Master in Research (MRes) and a PhD in Arts & Humanities, both from the Royal College of Art, London, United Kingdom.

 She has exhibited regularly since 2005 in both solo and joint exhibitions in Europe, the United States, and Asia.
 She lives in Oslo, Norway since 2008.